Cleanser vs. Face Wash: Understanding the Key Differences (Enhancement)

 What's the difference between a cleanser and a face wash?

-Cleansers are gentle, cream-based products suitable for dry or sensitive skin.
-Face washes are liquid and ideal for oily or acne-prone skin.
+The key difference between a cleanser and a dace wash is that cleansers are gentle, cream-based products suitable for dry or sensitive skin.
+Meanwhile, face washes are liquid and ideal for oily or acne-prone skin.

-Which one should I use: cleanser or face wash?
+When should I use a cleanser vs a face wash?

-Choose based on your skin type.
-Dry or sensitive skin benefits from a cleanser, while oily or acne-prone skin suits a face wash.
+When the options are cleanser vs a face wash, always choose one based on your skin type.
+While dry or sensitive skin benefits from a cleanser, oily or acne-prone skin do better with a face wash.

 Can I use a cleanser and face wash together?